dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Stopping a canister

 The controllers of a canister can stop a canister.
 Stopping a canister goes through two steps.
 First, the status of the canister is set to `Stopping`; as explained above, a stopping canister rejects all incoming requests and continues processing outstanding responses.
-When a stopping canister has no more open call contexts that are not marked as deleted, its status is changed to `Stopped` and a response is generated.
+When a stopping canister has no more open call contexts, its status is changed to `Stopped` and a response is generated.
 Note that when processing responses, a stopping canister can make calls to other canisters and thus create new call contexts.
-In addition, a canister which is stopped, or stopping will accept (and respond) to further `stop_canister` requests.
+In addition, a canister which is stopped or stopping will accept (and respond) to further `stop_canister` requests.

 We encode this behavior via three (types of) transitions:

 1. First, any `stop_canister` call sets the state of the canister to `Stopping`; we record in the status the origin (and cycles) of all `stop_canister` calls which arrive at the canister while it is stopping (or stopped).

-2. Next, when the canister has no open call contexts that are not marked as deleted (so, in particular, all outstanding responses to the canister have been processed or will be discared because the call context has been marked as deleted), the status of the canister is set to `Stopped`.
+2. Next, when the canister has no open call contexts (so, in particular, all outstanding responses to the canister have been processed), the status of the canister is set to `Stopped`.

 3. Finally, each pending `stop_canister` call (which are encoded in the status) is responded to, to indicate that the canister is stopped.